getsentry/sentry.engineering/data/blog/session-replay-sdk-bundle-size-optimizations.md

 In an ideal world, you'd get all the functionality you want with no additional bundle size - oh, wouldn't that be nice?
 Sadly, in reality any feature we add to the JavaScript SDK results in additional bundle size for the SDK - there is always a trade off to be made.

-With [Session Replay](https://docs.sentry.io/product/session-replay/), this topic is especially challenging.
+With [Session Replay](https://docs.sentry.io/product/session-replay/), this is especially challenging.
-Session Replay allows to capture what's going on in a users browsers, which can help developers debug errors or problems the user is experiencing.
+Session Replay allows you to capture what's going on in a users' browsers, which can help developers debug errors or other problems the user is experiencing.
 While this can be incredibly helpful, there is also a considerable amount of JavaScript code required to actually make this possible - thus leading to an increased bundle size.

 In version 7.73.0 of the JavaScript SDKs, we updated the underlying [rrweb](https://github.com/getsentry/rrweb) package from v1 to v2.